Peter Smith (judge): The 'Smithy Code'

 Within his printed judgment, which was delivered on 7 April 2006, the judge embedded a coded message, apparently placed for amusement.
 The first few pages contained scattered letters which were italicised.
-The first section spelt 'smithy code', followed by a number of other seemingly random letters.
+The first section spelled 'smithy code', followed by a number of other seemingly random letters.
 The judge stated that he would not discuss the code as he was not able to talk about his ruling, but that he would confirm any correct attempt to break it.

 It later transpired that the judge gave a series of email hints about the code, which was finally announced as "cracked" on 28 April 2006, by Daniel Tench, a lawyer and media journalist for The Guardian newspaper.
 The plain text reads: "Smithy Code.
 Jackie Fisher, who are you?
 Dreadnought."
-This related to the subject of one of Smith's personal interests, John Fisher, 1st Baron Fisher, who was responsible for the design of the battleship HMS Dreadnought (1906).
+This is related to the subject of one of Smith's personal interests, John Fisher, 1st Baron Fisher, who was responsible for the design of the battleship HMS Dreadnought (1906).
 The ship was launched in February 1906, roughly 100 years before the start of the trial.

 In the appeal to the Court of Appeal from the judge's decision in "The Da Vinci Code" case, the Court of Appeal said that:[Smith] was prompted by the extensive use in The Da Vinci Code of codes, and no doubt by his own interest in such things, to incorporate a coded message in his judgment, on which nothing turns.
 The judgment is not easy to read or to understand.
-It might have been preferable for him to have allowed himself more time for the preparation, checking and revision of the judgment.
+It might have been preferable for him to have allowed himself more time for the preparation, checking, and revision of the judgment.

 Failure to recuse in Howell v Millais (2007)

 In 2007, Smith spent some months in communication with a London solicitors' firm, Addleshaw Goddard, relating to the possibility of employment by them.
-Those discussions came to nothing and there was email correspondence showing his disappointment.
+Those discussions came to nothing, and there was email correspondence showing his disappointment.

 However, in July 2007, about a month after the conclusion of those negotiations, the judge refused to recuse himself from a heavily contested case, Howell v Lees Millais & Others, involving a partner in the same firm in his capacity as a trustee.